-Khalia Braswell is an award winning technologist, whose personal mission is to make a social change using technology.
-Khalia graduated from Phillip O. Berry Academy of Technology in 2008.
-She went on to study at North Carolina State University, graduating with a BS in Computer Science.
-In 2016, she also obtained her Masters in Information Technology with a concentration in Human Computer Interaction.
-Khalia is currently the Founder and Executive Director of INTech Camp for Girls, a non-profit whose mission is to inform and inspire girls to innovate in the technology industry.
-INTech targets girls in grades 6th - 12th through summer camps and after school programs, which teaches them how to build software solutions, introduces them to women of color in tech, and allows them to explore tech careers at various companies across the Carolina’s.
+My journey as an educator began with the founding of my non-profit, INTech Camp for Girls, where our mission is to inform and inspire girls to innovate in the technology industry.
+INTech targets Black girls in grades 6th - 12th through summer camps and after school programs, which teaches them how to build software solutions, introduces them to women of color in tech, and allows them to explore tech careers at various companies across the US.

 In 2018, I created a one-hour coding experience for the Dream Village Tour, where students in Chicago, Atlanta, and Wisconsin to gain an enriching learning experience on the Dream Village Tour Bus mobile classroom.
 I've also created other workshop experiences teaching non-profit basics.

 I am currently a Presidential Future Faculty Fellow at Temple University where I am a PhD student studying computer science education.
 I am particularly interested in broadening participation in computing (BPC) amongst Black girls.
 My goal is to study the intersectionality of Black girls in computing to inform my work with INTech Camp for Girls in order to determine what about our program works so that others can learn and replicate our success.
 I am also interested in using learning analytics to help teachers understand ways to help their students learn how to code better through culturally relevant pedagogy techniques.